Many of our users have asked us about the reasons we switched from Yoast SEO to All in One SEO for WordPress.

 You can easily exclude any post or page that you don’t want to include in your sitemaps.

-Some users want to include their standalone landing pages to their sitemaps.
+Some users want to include their standalone landing pages in their sitemaps.

-All in One SEO lets you include any page not generated by WordPress to your sitemaps.
+All in One SEO lets you include any page not generated by WordPress in your sitemaps.

 The plugin also generates an RSS sitemap.